20 May 2022

-Mountains Short Break Trail Ride
+|Builth Wells Short Break Trail Ride

 our short break trail ride, and get away from it all by joining us for

 2 days in the saddle.
 Climbing high into the mountains descending

-through valleys and woods

-a good pace.
+through valleys and woods at a good pace.
 Let our experienced cobs show

-you how to cope with our

-mountains and tracks, while enjoying
+you how to cope with our Welsh mountains and tracks, while enjoying

-If you cannot
+If you cannot manage a weekend,

-as a mid-week break subject to availability.
+break subject to availability.

-(3 nights - 3 full days riding) (also runs mid-week)
+Itinerary (2 nights - 2 full days riding) (also runs mid-week)